ksaverdekar3009/Family_Tree_Saverdekar/README.md

 Shows relationships between ancestors and descendants across multiple generations.

 Interactive Elements:
-Includes links (<a> tags) for each family member, making it possible to expand or modify functionality for further details (e.g., personal profiles, photos, or events).
+Includes links for each family member, making it possible to expand or modify functionality for further details (e.g., personal profiles, photos, or events).

 Simple Yet Organized Design:
 A clean and straightforward design that is visually appealing and easy to navigate.